Jennifer Capriati: Equipment and endorsements

 In the 1990s, she signed a reported $3 million contract with Diadora, and a $1 million contract with Prince tennis rackets.

-In the early 2000s, Capriati's apparel on court was manufactured by Fila.
+In the early 2000s, her tennis court apparel line was manufactured by Fila.
 She used a Prince Precision Retro 27 Midplus racket.

 Legacy and accolades

-Capriati was inducted into the International Tennis Hall of Fame in 2012 at the age of just 36, and is generally considered one of the best tennis players of her generation and one of the best Grand Slam performers of her time frequently getting to the latter stages.
+Capriati was inducted into the International Tennis Hall of Fame in 2012 at the age of just 36, and is generally considered one of the game's greatest players.
 A video game titled Jennifer Capriati Tennis was released for the Sega Genesis in 1992.
 In 2001, ESPN named Capriati one of the world's sexiest athletes.
 She was awarded with the Laureus World Sports Award for Comeback of the Year in 2001 and Laureus World Sports Award for Sportswoman of the Year in 2002.

 Post-tennis endeavors

 In April 2009, the media announced that Capriati would appear on the television reality series The Superstars.
 The show, described as a revival of the 1970s series of the same name, premiered on June 23, 2009, in a co-ed format, with Capriati paired with singer and actor David Charvet, best known for his role as a lifeguard on the television show Baywatch.
 In the first episode of the show, they were one of the lower-performing teams and were sent into a run-off in an obstacle course race against basketball player Lisa Leslie and actor Dan Cortese.
 Capriati/Charvet won their race and avoided elimination.
-At the start of the next episode, however, which aired on June 30, 2009, came the sudden announcement that Capriati had re-aggravated a previous injury during the first episode's events, and that as a result she and her partner were eliminated from the competition.

-Capriati appeared in an Oil of Olay commercial in the early 1990s.
-She also appeared in an American Express commercial during the US Open.
+She withdrew from the contest after re-aggravating a previous injury.

 Personal life

-Capriati was born in New York City, the daughter of Denise and Stefano Capriati.
-She is of Italian descent.

-In 1993, at the age of 17, Capriati was charged with shoplifting a $15 ring from a mall kiosk, which she has described as accidental.
+Capriati was born in New York City to Denise and Stefano Capriati, of Italian descent.
+In 1993, at age 17, Capriati was charged with shoplifting a $15 ring from a mall kiosk, which she has described as accidental.

 She was arrested on May 16, 1994, and charged with misdemeanor marijuana possession.
 She agreed to enter a drug counselling program.
-In 1994, Capriati admitted that she had contemplated suicide because of tennis burnout and issues over her appearance and relationships.
 In 2010, she required treatment for a drug overdose.
 In 2013, Capriati was charged with battery and stalking after reportedly following and striking former boyfriend Ivan Brennan on Valentine's Day.
 The charges were later dropped.
 In 2014, the state attorney's office in Palm Beach County, Florida, announced that Capriati had completed 30 hours of community service and four hours of anger management counseling in connection with the incident.